ddigiorg/htm-python/README.md

 ###Dendrite Segments

-+ Proximal Dendrite Segments: recieve feedforward input and used to put a neuron in an active state.
++ Proximal Dendrite Segment: recieve feedforward input and used to put a neuron in an active state.
 + Apical Dendrite Segments: recieve feedback from higher cortical layers and used to put a neuron in a predictive state.
 + Basal Dendrite Segments: recieve lateral input from nearby neurons and is used to put a neuron in a predictive state.